 Your doctor, notary or lawyer

-Help in organizing protective supervision if your common-law spouse becomes incapable of making decisions and handling her affairs
+Help in organizing protective supervision appointing a tutor if your common-law spouse becomes incapable of making decisions and handling her affairs

 Your notary or lawyer